If you’re looking for the best healthy cookbook to provide you with a bit of culinary inspiration, then read on!

 (This post includes affiliate links for which I may earn a commission at no extra cost to you should you make a purchase)

-Authentic healthy cookbook recommendations from a qualified health and fitness professional
+Authentic, healthy cookbook recommendations from a qualified health and fitness professional

 All of my book recommendations focus on whole, natural foods.
 If you have specific needs such as gluten-free, dairy-free, raw, paleo, or vegan, all these books contain options to fit most of these requirements, and I will specifically mention which ones they best cater to.

-1. Dr. Libby books
+1. Dr. Libby’s books

 Her three recipe books are all fantastic (yes, I have tried them all).
 Especially noteworthy are her raw sweet treats.
 They’re so nourishing that I even consider them as healthy as her main dishes!

-Each year I’ve made my daughter one of her raw vegan cakes for her birthday.
-The first year was the beetroot chocolate mud cake, and the second was her blueberry and white chocolate one.
-For her most recent birthday, I made Dr. Libby’s raw strawberry slice into a pile of cupcakes, which acted as a cake.
 They are all delicious and never fail to disappoint.
-They take a bit more effort than a traditional cake but are well worth it.
-The best thing about all the treat treats is that you simply store them in the freezer and take them out as needed (not a lot of defrosting required).
+They take more effort than a traditional cake but are well worth it.
+The best thing about all the treat treats is that you store them in the freezer and take them out as needed (not much defrosting required).

 2. The simplicious book